fatemehbeygi/Improve_QML_Chart/README.md

 ## Usage

 - Click the "Generate" button to populate the chart with random data points.
 - Use the "+" and "-" buttons to zoom in and out on the X and Y axes.
 - Click the "⟳" button to reset the axes to their default ranges.
+- Use the buttons to set the number of data points (1,000, 10,000, 100,000) and clear the chart.